daujerrine/ffmpeg-doc/index.md

    user.
 2. `dts` **- Decode Timestamp:** Time at which

-## Distinction between formats and encoded audio/video data
+## Distinction Between Container Formats and Encoded Audio/Video Data

 > ### Note for Developers with a Background in Object Oriented Languages
 > C does not have classes and similar provisions in the language, however, a